 What is a CLEC?

 A CLEC is a telephone company regulated by the same rules and regulations as the local operating company presently serving the community.
 It is a Competitive Local Exchange Carrier in competition with the ILEC or Incumbent Local Exchange Carrier (usually the Regional Bell Operating Company (RBOC) or other Independent Telephone Company such as Verizon, Sprint, Ameritech, etc ).
 The CLEC offers the same type of services to its customers as previously provided by the ILEC.

 How do I become a CLEC?

-In some States the process can be long and complex procedure requiring the services of a Regulatory Attorney or Consultant.
+In some states the process can be a long and complex procedure requiring the services of a Regulatory Attorney or Consultant.
 The first item required is to file for a CLEC license from the State Public Utilities Commission within your operational area.
 The PUC will require a list of service costs or Tariff Charges for each service you will provide.
-Call us today at 866-881-3229 to discuss your states requirements.
+Call us today at 813-470-7094 to discuss your state's requirements.